 Antoine PetrozAntoine Henri Petroz (1781 – 29 August 1859) was a student of Samuel Hahnemann, and he was one of of the foremost homeopaths in Paris.
-By 1865, compilations of his valuable writings were made by Dr. A. Cretin and published in The British Journal of Homeopathy.
+By 1865, compilations of his valuable writings were made by Dr. Alphonse Crétin and published in The British Journal of Homeopathy.

 Antoine Henri Petroz was awarded the title of Chevalier of the Legion of Honour by Napoleon III.

-Petroz was a founder member of the Institute Homeopathique in 1834 alongside Simon Felix Camille Croserio, Paul Francois Curie, Leon Francois Adolphe Simon and many others, and he was the Chairman of the Homeopathic Central Commission alongside Leon Francois Adolphe Simon.
+Petroz was a founder member of the Institute Homeopathique in 1834, alongside Simon Felix Camille Croserio, Paul Francois Curie, Léon Francois Adolphe Simon, and many others, and he was the Chairman of the Homeopathic Central Commission, alongside Léon Simon.
+He was also a founder of the Société Hahnemannienne of Paris.
+Other leading French homeopaths who were also members of this pure homeopathic society included Baron Julien de Monestrol, Léon Simon, and Simon Félix Camille Crosério.

 Petroz was President of the Société Gallicane de Médecine Homoeopathique, alongside Simon Felix Camille Croserio, and he was the President of the Third Homeopathic Congress of Paris in 1851 and the Fifth Congress of Paris in 1855.